cerebral-legacy/action-tree/README.md

 Callback hell is a common term which says something about how asynchronous code execution affects readability and maintainability of our code bases, but testability and reusability of code is also an important factor which is difficult to achieve as complexity increases.

 So a function tree will help you execute synchronous and asynchronous functions in a declarative, composable and testable way. **Declarative** means that you can describe an execution without writing any implementation, increasing readability of the code. **Composable** means that some part of one execution can be reused in an other execution.
-And **testable** of course means that you need to write your execution code in a way where the whole chain of execution and its individual parts can be tested.
+And **testable** of course means that you need to write your code in a way where the whole chain of execution and its individual parts can be tested.

 We often talk about pure functions as the holy grail for giving our code these attributes, but pure functions means "no side effects"... but most of the things we do in real applications is running side effects of some sorts. **function-tree** does not push side effects to the edge of your app.
-The execution runs exactly how you think about it, one after the other, but keeps the important traits of pure functions. **Declarative, composable and testable code**.
+The execution runs exactly how you think about it, one after the other, but keeps the important traits of pure functions. **Declarative, composable and testable**.

 ### A small example
 Instead of writing a function: